 After a whirlwind time in Hong Kong, we set sail for southeast Asia.
-Our first country would be Vietnam – A Quick Tour in Three Stops.
-What was this country that we had heard so much about really like?
+Our first country is Vietnam – A Quick Tour in Three Stops.
+What is this country that we had heard so much about really like?

 We stopped in three cities in Vietnam on our cruise.
 In Hue, there is a one hour drive from the port to the city, and in Ho Chi Minh, it is closer to two hours each way.
 When we docked in Halong Bay, we chose to stay in Halong rather than endure the three plus-hour-long, one-way, bus ride into Hanoi.
 You need to be aware of these travel times as it will affect what you see depending on your choices.